mathiasverbeke0/BITApplications/README.md

 # Applications
-This repository contains some simple applications.
+This repository contains a collection of simple applications that I made as a student at the Howest University of Applied Sciences, where I am studying bioinformatics.